More case studies with I sections

 - Cap-shaped and just like wings, they appear to highlight and reinforce this new silhouette, while allowing the corridors to be sheltered.

 - The outward appearance, filled with colour patterns and combinations, wears a pixelated finish.

 - The facade panels synchronise with ENAC’s colour theme, enabling the building to blend with its environment, under the blue sky.

 - The signs on the railings are written with a bold and rich font which adds to the overall theme.

 This redesign allows the buildings to blend well within the landscape of ENAC and align itself with the writing on the metal footbridge and on the canopy found on the educational buildings situated nearby.

 Steel corridors as the key element of refurbishment

-The corridors on the building facade provide an extension to the housing facilities and serve as a place for socializingin an outdoor area protected from sunlight and the highway noise.
+The corridors on the building facade provide an extension to the housing facilities and serve as a place for socialising in an outdoor area protected from sunlight and the motorway noise.

 In effect, the current structure has been enhanced with metal works.
 The existing facades were demolished and replaced with a full height curtain-wall, fixed on the edges of floors and the ends of load-bearing beams.
 The horizontal pathways are open and covered places: without smoke evacuation, without any special maintenance.
 They wind back and reach the front of the facades.